Unispace365/ds_cinder/doc/basics/Dynamic Interfaces.md

 * **colorRight**: A color value to set the TR and BR colors of the gradient to. colorRight="ffffff"
 * **gradientColors**: Set all four colors for the gradient, specified clockwise from TL "[colorTL], [colorTR], [colorBR], [colorBL]".
 Example: gradientColors="#ff0000, #000000, #00ff00, #0000ff"

-Circle Sprite Parameters
+Circle Sprite Parameters : circle
 ---------------------------
 * **filled**: Boolean, whether to draw just the outline or fill in the circle
 * **radius**: Float, the radius of the circle to draw
 * **line_width**: Float, the width for non-filled circle border

-Border Parameters
+Border Parameters : border
 ---------------------------
 * **border_width**: Float, the width of the border, which has its outer edge at the extent of the sprite

-Donut Arc Parameters
+Donut Arc Parameters : donut_arc
 ---------------------------
 * **donut_width**: Float, the distance in pixels from the outside of the sprite to the inside of the donut
 * **donut_percent**: Float, the percentage that the donut is filled in

-Dashed Line Parameters
+Dashed Line Parameters : dashed_line
 ---------------------------
 * **dash_length**: The length of each dash in a dashed line
 * **dash_space_inc**: The distance between each dash in a dashed line

-Control Check Box Parameters
+Control Check Box Parameters : control_check_box
 ---------------------------
 * **font**: Sets the font text config of the label (which also adds a true/false label at all, optional)
 * **check_box_true_label**: Sets the text string that shows up when the box is checked
 * **check_box_false_label**: Sets the text string that shows up when the box is unchecked

-Scroll List Parameters
+Scroll List Parameters : scroll_list
 -------------------------------
 * **Note:** You'll need to supply the usual callbacks for this to work (for creating items in the list, setting data, etc)
 * **scroll_list_layout**: Sets the parameters for layout from the format "x, y, z", which translates to setLayoutParams(xStart, yStart, incrementAmount, true);